shohel1arman/TrustSkin_R/README.md

 ## Dataset

-**HAM10000** — 10,015 dermoscopic images, 7 diagnostic classes.
-Primary development and internal evaluation set.
+**HAM10000** — 10,015 dermoscopic images, 7 classes.
+The class balance is skewed (NV dominates), so the project leans on macro metrics, balanced accuracy, MCC, and per-class numbers rather than raw accuracy.

 | Code | Category | Type |
 |---|---|---|